 Caffeine has many pharmaceutical medication and herb interactions.
 If you are taking any medications, herbs, or supplements, please consult your healthcare practitioner before beginning supplementation with caffeine.

-One of the significant interactions we note is between ephedrine and caffeine which may cause high blood pressure, stroke, myocardial infarction, seizures and death (12).
 If you are taking any medications, herbs, or supplements, please consult your healthcare practitioner before beginning supplementation with caffeine.

 For further information, please see our References Tab above.